The Home Selling Process, What to Expect

-- Noted repairs added to original offer and how to respond
+- Noted repairs added to the original offer and how to respond

-- Appliances and fixtures buyer wants to include in the offer
+- Appliances and fixtures the buyer wants to include in the offer.

 - Actual Seller Move-out date

-- Seller's temporary leaseback considerations for up to 60 days from the closing date, depending upon the agreement of the parties.
+- Seller's temporary leaseback considerations for up to 60 days from the closing date, depending upon the parties' agreement.

-To really gain some insight into why potential buyers are pursuing the purchase of your house and how they might proceed in the negotiations, it is important to know as much about the buyer as possible, especially their motivation for buying.
-Once both parties have reached a point where there is agreement, you must still be reasonably certain that you have a legally binding contract of substance, that can close escrow.
+To really gain some insight into why potential buyers are pursuing your house's purchase and how they might proceed in the negotiations, it is important to know as much about the buyer as possible, especially their motivation for buying.
+Once both parties have reached a point where there is an agreement, you must still be reasonably certain that you have a legally binding contract of substance that can close escrow.

-It is the agent's duty, to provide experienced advice about any offer received, it's potential hazards as well as strengths and merits.
-He or she will review the written offer with you to make sure that you thoroughly understand what the buyers are offering and what they are asking for in return.
-It is your Realtor's® primary responsibility to protect your best interests as your listing agent, throughout the escrow process.
+It is the agent's duty to provide experienced advice about any offer received its potential hazards, as well as strengths and merits.
+He or she will review the written offer to make sure that you thoroughly understand what the buyers are offering and what they are asking for in return.
+It is your Realtor's® primary responsibility to protect your best interests as your listing agent throughout the escrow process.

 After You Sign Your Contract

-Once you have accepted an offer to sell your house you will need to make a list of all the things you must do, and a list of all the things the buyer must do, in order to proceed successfully to closing.
-The property may need to be formally appraised, surveyed, inspected and repaired.
+Once you have accepted an offer to sell your house, you will need to make a list of all the things you must do and a list of all the things the buyer must do to proceed successfully to closing.
+The property may need to be formally appraised, surveyed, inspected, and repaired.
 Depending on the specifics reached during the negotiations, you may pay for all, some, or none of these items.
-If there are problems with the property the terms set forth in the contract will dictate your next step.
+If there are problems with the property, the terms outlined in the contract will dictate your next step.
 Depending on the contract, you or the buyer may decide to walk away, open a new round of negotiations, or close.

 Your agent can save you time and money by assisting and even coordinating all the necessary items that must be done to finalize the sale.
-Your agent will be directly involved and keep you informed as to the results of each action and what effect, if any, it will have on the sale of the property.
+Your agent will be directly involved and keep you informed about the results of each action and what effect, if any, it will have on the sale of the property.
 He or she will also help you coordinate any actions you must take to keep the sale moving forward.
-There are some sales that go smoothly and some that require a lot of work to get to the closing table.
+Some sales go smoothly, and some require a lot of work to get to the closing table.
 Either way, your agent will prove to be a valuable resource for you.

 - Allowing inspections, and buyer access during the buyer's option period

-- Negotiating the Buyer's Option Period Repair Request, offering options, cash in lieu of repairs, etc.
+- Negotiating the Buyer's Option Period Repair Request, offering options, cash instead of repairs, etc.

 - Issues found by buyer's inspector, how to get professional opinions on suspected deficiencies